platformsh/platformsh-docs/faq/known-issues.md

 We try to make the log as self-explanatory as possible, so you should see the Git output and also output from the drush make...

-You can also find it back by clicking on the status of the activity in the :term:`Platform UI`.
+You can also find it back by clicking on the status of the activity in the `Platform UI`.

 ## What Linux distribution is Platform.sh using?